vladich/pg_jitter/README.md

 ## Why?

 JIT compilation was introduced in Postgres 11 in 2018.
-It solves a problem of Postgres having to interpret expressions and use run-time metadata access in order to figure out internal data conversions (so-called tuple deforming).
+It solves a problem of Postgres having to interpret expressions and use inefficient per-row loops in run-time in order to do internal data conversions (so-called tuple deforming).
 On expression-heavy workloads or just wide tables, it can give a significant performance boost for those operations.
 However, standard LLVM-based JIT is notoriously slow at compilation.
 When your compilation lasts tens to hundreds of milliseconds, it may be suitable only for very heavy queries, in some cases.
 On typical OLTP queries, LLVM's JIT overhead can exceed the execution time of the query itself.